 Are you a decision maker?
 Do you have to weigh up competing demands on resources?
 Are you concerned you have to base significant decisions on simplified assumptions because the data isn’t there?

-The Happiness Pulse can be used to take regular and accurate pulse readings in communities which reflect the effects of the decisions you make.
+The Happiness Pulse can be used to take regular and accurate pulse readings in communities and give data that will help you to:

 In many years of consultation prior to its development, Policy makers around the world consistently told us two key things:

 - It’s hard to measure wellbeing.
 If you can it is either good and very expensive or flimsy and achievable.
 We need a rigorous, validated but affordable means of getting significant amounts of data across large numbers of citizens so we are able to get a meaningful picture of the conditions at a ward level.

 - We need to translate wellbeing into the current policy language.
 Not everyone is yet convinced that wellbeing is a serious enough business to be a focus of government or policy.
 So we need a way to convert wellbeing changes into their impact on economics, health, education, crime, environment etc